koliaza/academic-kickstart/content/authors/enka/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/koliaza
 - icon: cv
   icon_pack: ai
   link: files/cv.pdf
+# Link to a PDF of your resume/CV from the About widget.
+# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""